johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * pen/stylus - touch input, pressure, tilt, side buttons

 ✅ Working but may require manual fixes:
-* audio (may work with newer firmware / kernel, or require a simple config refresh.
-See "Troubleshooting Audio" section below):
+* audio (some old `linux-firmware` packages may not have correct configuration, see "Troubleshooting Audio" section below if you have an issue)
   * internal speaker output
   * internal microphone input
   * headphone jack output
 * bluetooth
-  * firmware is temporarily misconfigured upstream for some Lunar Lake chipsets, see "Bluetooth Fix" below if you have an issue.
+  * some old `linux-firmware` packages may have misconfigured bluetooth firmware for some Lunar Lake chipsets, see "Bluetooth Fix" below if you have an issue.
 * suspend
-  * some distros may wake immediately due to trackpad wake events, easy to fix, see "Troubleshooting Suspend" section below
+  * some distros may wake immediately due to touchpad wake events, easy to fix, see "Troubleshooting Suspend" section below
 * the copilot key is recognised as a bizzare key macro, but can be remapped (for example, to Right Ctrl) using the Input Remapper software (see "Key Remapping" below) on 6.14 (remapping untested on 6.13 or earlier).
-* gyro / accelerometer  (for disabling keyboard / touchpad in "tent" mode, >180deg rotation)
+* gyro / accelerometer  (auto-rotate, disabling keyboard/mouse, "tent" mode)
-  * firmware files must be manually copied from a Windows installation or driver exe, see "ISH Workaround" below
+  * firmware files must be manually copied from a Windows installation or ISH driver, see "ISH Workaround" below

 ⚠️ Partially working
 * "special" keys on keyboard